anufrievroman/waypaper/README.md

 ### 1. Install a backend

-Install a preferred backend from your package manager: [swaybg](https://github.com/swaywm/swaybg) or [swww](https://github.com/Horus645/swww) on Wayland or [feh](https://github.com/derf/feh) on x11.
-You can also install and test all of them.
+Install a preferred backend from your package manager: [swaybg](https://github.com/swaywm/swaybg) or [swww](https://github.com/Horus645/swww) on Wayland or [feh](https://github.com/derf/feh) on Xorg.

 ### 2. Install Waypaper

+Waypaper is available as a package in different repositories listed below:

 #### From PyPi